-&lt;sup>14 A helpful workshop comment we received suggested that to improve one's class standing, some students might be motivated to increase their number clinic credit hours, which are more leniently graded.
+15 A helpful workshop comment we received suggested that to improve one's class standing, some students might be motivated to increase their number clinic credit hours, which are more leniently graded.
 This could potentially lead to an artificial inflation of LGPA growth and bias our results.
 However, we did not find any evidence that the number of clinic hours had any meaningful impact on bar passage or on LGPA growth.

-&lt;sup>15 Separating comparison groups by average grades allows us to examine the effect of LGPA growth on several types of students-in this case, below average, average, and above average performing students.
+16 Separating comparison groups by average grades allows us to examine the effect of LGPA growth on several types of students-in this case, below average, average, and above average performing students.
 This is useful because as Figure 5 demonstrates, the effect of LGPA growth is quite different for below-average and above-average students, allowing us to make more precise recommendations to improve bar passage rates.

-The most compelling observation from the figure is the extent to which increases in LGPA impact the bar passage chances of individuals with below average first-semester grades.
-Graduates with below average first-semester grades who experienced negative LGPA growth (-0.09) had only an 18 percent chance of passing the bar exam, and those with no LGPA growth had a 25 percent chance of passing the bar exam, compared to 43 percent among their peers who experienced average growth.
-Above average growth was associated with a 71 percent chance of passing.
-There were also noticeable impacts of grade improvement among graduates who had average first-semester grades.
-The impacts were negligible among graduates with above average first-semester grades; their chances of passing the bar were already high irrespective of subsequent academic performance.
+first-semester grades who experienced negative LGPA growth had only a 12 or 24 percent chance of passing the bar exam (for negative 0.56 and 0.28 standardized grade point units, respectively) and those with no LGPA growth had a 43 percent chance of passing the bar exam.
+For those with positive growth, the likelihood of passing increased to 63 and 80 percent for increases of 0.28 and 0.56 standardized grade units, respectively.
+There were also notable impacts of both positive and negative GPA growth among graduates who had average first-semester grades.
+The impacts were largely negligible among graduates with above average first-semester grades (except those with the largest decreases in GPA); their chances of passing the bar were already high irrespective of subsequent academic performance.